brikis98/yevgeniy-brikman-homepage/_posts/2014-09-26-dont-make-me-think-revisited.md

 ## The not so good

-- The only downside (and hence a 4 star rating) is that the book could use more real world examples.
+- The only downside (and hence a 4-star rating) is that the book could use more real world examples.
 - Seeing many more screenshots of websites that do something well, side by side with those that do it poorly--or better yet, examples of incrementally improving a single design based on user testing--would make the lessons much more sticky.